haudren/stabilipy/docs/recursive_projection.rst

 Class API
 =========

-.. autoclass:: stability.RecursiveProjectionProblem
+.. autoclass:: stabilipy.RecursiveProjectionProblem
   :members:

-.. class:: stability.Mode
+.. class:: stabilipy.Mode

   All polygon computations should select a mode of operation.